Skip to content

 1. Source Control Everything

-Every piece of metadata should be in source control — not just Apex and LWC, but Flows, custom objects, permission sets, and configuration.
+Every piece of metadata belongs in source control.
+Not just Apex and LWC, but Flows, custom objects, permission sets, and configuration.
 If it is not in source control, it does not exist from a release management perspective.

 What to track: